 Looks like debtor’s prison still exist:

-Recently a Louisiana federal judge denied a motion to dismiss a class action lawsuit of unfairly jailing defendants who are unable to pay court costs.
+A Louisiana federal judge denied a motion to dismiss a class action lawsuit of unfairly jailing defendants who are unable to pay court costs.

 There were arguments that the Federal Court is interfering with state Court’s right to issue orders and judgments free from federal judicial interference.
 However, the Court ruled that they did not contest the validity of state court convictions or judgments, only how they were enforced.

 The lawsuit accused the city of New Orleans and its 13 judges of running a “debtor’s prison” to help fund court costs.
 Strapped local governments are charging fees to criminal defendants to defray court costs.

 The lawsuit said New Orleans officials routinely use jail and the threat of jail to collect court debts, sometimes using illegal warrants and filings to consider an individual’s ability to pay.